San José State University

 Faculty members are required to have a culminating activity for their courses, which can include a final examination, a final research paper or project, a final creative work or performance, a final portfolio of work, or other appropriate assignment.

-The culminating activity for this course will be the final presentation.
+The culminating activity for this course will be the final project presentation.

 Classroom Environment